Psychologist vs. Psychiatrist: What’s the Difference?

 What Do Psychiatrists Do?

 Psychiatrists treat the same conditions that psychologists treat, but with medication.
-They are medical doctors (MDs) who have gone to medical school and who specialize in mental health.
+They are medical doctors (MDs) who have completed medical school and specialize in mental health.
 According to the APA, psychiatrists are able to diagnose and treat patients’ mental conditions by using evaluation, medical laboratory tests, and psychological tests.
-Psychiatrists use psychotherapy as an evaluation tool but most often in conjunction with medication to treat their patients.
+Psychiatrists use psychotherapy as an evaluation tool, but most often in conjunction with medication to treat their patients.

 A psychologist would talk with a patient about depression in regular appointments, while a psychiatrist would talk with that patient to make a diagnosis, prescribe medication to address the problem, and check periodically to monitor how the medication is working.